 Our retina care services have been mostly in service all along as much of retina requires maintenance care to retain sight and vision.
 Retina will continue to care for patients as before but with continued observation of social distancing and other virus mitigation policies.

 Keeping our patients and staff safe is our highest priority and we will see patients as long as we are able to do so.
 Please call 541-687-1927 to schedule an appoint for your eye care needs.

 We realize that the Corona Virus (COVID-19) is still a concern for many and times like these can be very stressful.
 We hope to keep our patients informed and to do our part in keeping our patients healthy.

-In addition to now offering telemedicine visits for our patients, we are vigilant in our efforts to keep our patients who need to come into clinic safe.
+Please see here for additional information on telemedicine visits for our patients.
+We are vigilant in our efforts to keep our patients who need to come into clinic safe.

 Below you will find the answers to common questions from our patients:

 What precautions is Oregon Eye Consultants taking in regard to Coronavirus (COVID-19)?